Why Couples Drift Apart & How to Rebuild Connection

 Undivided listening, small gestures of affection and a steady culture of appreciation.

 These practices are not abstract ideals.
 They are concrete behaviours that shape how partners experience one another from day to day.
-They recalibrate the emotional texture of the relationship in ways that make the harder conversations less charged.
+Such adjustments recalibrate the emotional texture of the relationship, softening the atmosphere and making strained moments more workable.
 Across many years of therapeutic work, I have seen couples who commit to these practices regain a form of connection they thought was out of reach.
-The changes often emerge quietly at first, but they build momentum with consistency.
+The improvement usually appears in modest, repeatable moments rather than dramatic breakthroughs.

 Let’s look at each one in turn.